nloyan/threat_scraper/README.md

 # Threat Scraper v1
-Scrapes malicious and phishing URLs from variety of OSINT.
+Scrapes malicious/phishing domains from a variety of OSINT.

 very simple script to pulls and prints detected phishing domains from phishstats, urlscan.io, threatfox and other ONINSTs.